Beppe Severgnini: Biography

-Beppe Severgnini taught at the Walter Tobagi graduate School of Journalism at the University of Milan (2010–2020).
+Severgnini taught at the Walter Tobagi graduate School of Journalism at the University of Milan (2010–2020).
 He has been a research fellow/writer in residence at MIT/Massachusetts Institute of Technology (2009), Isaiah Berlin Visiting Scholar at Oxford University (2013) and a visiting fellow at Ca' Foscari Venezia (2013); he has taught also at Middlebury College Vermont (2006), and at the universities of Milan-Bocconi (2003 and 2006), Parma (1998) and Pavia (2002), which elected him Alumnus of the Year in 1998 and 2011.

-Beppe Severgnini was made Officer of the Order of the British Empire in 2001 by Queen Elizabeth II.
+Severgnini was made Officer of the Order of the British Empire in 2001 by Queen Elizabeth II.
 He was also made Commendatore of the Order of Merit of the Italian Republic by President Giorgio Napolitano in 2011.

-He's a Roman Catholic but criticises the Church for its opposition to anti-homophobic violence laws.
+He is a Roman Catholic but criticises the Church for its opposition to anti-homophobic violence laws.